 Risk of Investing in Emerging Market Issuers.
 The Fund is exposed indirectly to the securities of emerging market issuers selected by GDX's investment adviser, which subjects the Fund to the risks associated with such companies.
 Investments in securities of emerging market issuers are exposed to a number of risks that may make these investments volatile in price or difficult to trade.
 Emerging markets are more likely than developed markets to experience problems with the clearing and settling of trades, as well as the holding of securities by local banks, agents and depositories.
 Political risks may include unstable governments, nationalization, restrictions on foreign ownership, laws that prevent investors from getting their money out of a country and legal systems that do not protect property rights as well as the laws of the United States.
 Market risks may also include economies that concentrate in only a few industries, securities issues that are held by only a few investors, liquidity issues and limited trading capacity in local exchanges and the possibility that markets or issues may be manipulated by foreign nationals who have inside information.
 The frequency, availability and quality of financial information about investments in emerging markets varies.
-GDX, and therefore the Fund, has limited rights and few practical remedies in emerging markets and the ability of U.S. authorities to bring enforcement actions in emerging market securities more volatile and potentially less liquid than securities issue investment approach does not take account of these risks.
-All of these factors can make emerging market securities more volatile and potentially less liquid than securities investment approach does not take account of these risks.
-All of these factors can make emerging market securities more volatile and potentially less liquid than securities investment approach does not take account of these risks.
-All of these factors can make emerging market securities more volatile and potentially less liquid than
+GDX, and therefore the Fund, has limited rights and few practical remedies in emerging markets and the ability of U.S. authorities to bring enforcement actions in emerging markets may be limited, and GDX's, and therefore the Fund's, passive investment approach does not take account of these risks.
+All of these factors can make emerging market securities more volatile and potentially less liquid than securities issued in more developed markets.

 Risk of Investing in Depositary Receipts.
 The Fund may be exposed indirectly to depositary receipts selected by GDX's investment adviser, which subjects the Fund to the risks associated with such depositary receipts.
 GDX, and therefore the Fund, may invest in depositary receipts which involve similar risks to those associated with investments in foreign securities.
 Depositary receipts are receipts listed on U.S. or foreign exchanges issued by banks or trust companies that entitle the holder to all dividends and capital gains that are paid out on the underlying foreign shares.
 Investments in depositary receipts may be less liquid than the underlying shares in their primary trading market and, if not included in the Gold Miners Index, may negatively affect GDX's, and therefore the Fund's, ability to replicate the performance of the Gold Miners Index.
-The issuers of depositary receipts may discontinue issuing new depositary receipts and withdraw existing depositary receipts at any time, which may result in costs and delays in the distribution of the underlying assets to GDX, and therefore the Fund, and may negatively impact GDX's, and therefore the Fund's, ability to replicate/track the performance of its Index.
+The issuers of depositary receipts may discontinue issuing new depositary receipts and withdraw existing depositary receipts at any time, which may result in costs and delays in the distribution of the underlying assets to GDX, and therefore the Fund, and may negatively impact GDX's, and therefore the Fund's, performance and GDX's, and therefore the Fund's, ability to replicate/track the performance of its Index.